 Catalyse is one of the twelve training centres accredited by ACAT and offers an annual recruitment to a two year CAT Practitioner Training.
-This is the mainstay of developing competencies in CAT, and the foundation for practising CAT as a form of psychotherapy.
+This is the mainstay of developing competencies in cognitive analytic therapy (CAT), and the foundation for practising CAT as a form of psychotherapy.

 The Catalyse Practitioner course is accredited by ACAT which is an organisational member of UKCP.
 Our Practitioner Training course is accredited as the first two years of the CAT psychotherapist training that can lead to full UKCP registration.

 Catalyse, formerly CAT North, have been providing training in CAT since 1992.
 Its first formal annual intake for practitioner training was in 1999.

 What’s it like to train with us?